danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

 **Index.html**

-The load the ml5.js library, you need to following line in your index.html
+The load the ml5.js library as part of your overall sketch, you need to following line in your index.html
 ```html
 <script src="https://unpkg.com/ml5@latest/dist/ml5.min.js" type="text/javascript"></script>
 ```